We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-Purchasing one of the best whole-house dehumidifiers can be quite an investment, and shoppers might have some additional queries.
-Check out the most commonly asked questions and their answers below to help you make your decision.
+Purchasing a good dehumidifier can be quite an investment, and shoppers might have some additional queries.
+Check out the most commonly asked questions and their answers below to help make the decision.

 Whole-house dehumidifiers protect a home from damage caused by mold and mildew, which is definitely worth it in the long run.
-A whole-house dehumidifier is also cheaper and more energy efficient than replacing an HVAC system.
+A whole-house dehumidifier is also more cost-effective and energy efficient than replacing an entire HVAC system.

-These units draw in humid indoor air, remove excess moisture, and then expel drier air into the home via the home’s vent system.
+These units draw in humid indoor air, use a refrigerant-based system to condense excess moisture, drain away the water, and then expel drier air into the home via the home’s vent system.

-Like most whole-house appliances, dehumidifiers can be energy intensive.
-Still, the ultimate cost depends on the ppm rating, the wattage of the unit, and the local cost of electricity.
+Like most whole-house appliances, dehumidifiers can be energy-intensive.
+Still, the ultimate cost depends on the PPD rating, the unit’s wattage, and the local cost of electricity.
 Those trying to get a good idea of the energy usage of a dehumidifier can use an online calculator to help predict the monthly fee.
-And keep an eye out for a dehumidifier with Energy Star certifications.
+And keep an eye out for a dehumidifier with Energy Star certifications, which can reduce energy costs.

 Moisture levels and humidity differ based on climate.
-When deciding what size of dehumidifier is needed, remember that a 30- to 40-pint capacity should cover 500 to 1,500 square feet, while a 40- to 70-pint whole-home dehumidifier can take on spaces of up to 4,500 square feet.
+When deciding what size dehumidifier is needed, remember that a 30- to 40-pint capacity should cover 500 to 1,500 square feet, while a 40- to 70-pint whole-home dehumidifier can handle spaces of up to 4,500 square feet.

-The best spot is close to the existing HVAC system because the dehumidifier must be tied into the ducting.
+The best spot is close to the existing HVAC system because most whole-house dehumidifiers must be tied into the ducting.
 In many homes, this means in a utility room or a basement.
 If there’s not enough available space right next to the HVAC system, a professional will install the dehumidifier nearby, sometimes in a crawl space, and run the ducting through the walls or floor to reach the HVAC system.

-A whole-house dehumidifier install usually costs between $1,300 and $2,800, including the price of the dehumidifier.
+A whole-house dehumidifier installation usually costs between $1,300 and $2,800, including the price of the dehumidifier.
 Extra-large or powerful units can run higher.

 Whole-house dehumidifiers with quality constructions can last for 8 to 15 years if used correctly.